tkherman/Texas-Hold-em-Game/README.md

 ### How hands are compared

-It uses **STL::unordered map** to store precalculated ranking of each possible hands.
+It uses **std::unordered map** to store precalculated ranking of each possible hands.
 The key for each hand is the prime multiplication of the cards and the value is the ranking.